 - Beat your butter until soft and smooth.

-- Beat in one heaped dessertspoonful of sifted icing sugar at a time until all of it has been mixed in.
+- Beat in one heaped dessert spoonful of sifted icing (confectioner's) sugar at a time until all of it has been mixed in.

 - Add your maple syrup and milk and beat in.

-- Fill your piping bag that has the star nozzle attached and pipe a blob (about a teaspoonful) in the middle of the base of a macaron, then place another on top, pressing down very slightly to affix it.
+- Fit your star nozzle to a clean piping bag and pipe a blob (about a teaspoonful) in the middle of the base of a macaron, then place another on top, pressing down very slightly to affix it and spread the filling to the edges.

 - For best results, leave your macarons for 24 hours to mature before eating.